 When you buy a new computer or even just a CPU, it's typically locked at a specific clock speed as indicated on the box.
 Some processors ship unlocked, allowing for higher clock speeds than recommended by the manufacturer, giving users more control over how they use their components (though, it does require some precautionary expertise).

 AMD is normally more generous than Intel in this regard.
 With an AMD system, you can get more juice out of a mid-range, A-series APU for a modest price.
-Meanwhile, Intel's easily overclockable, unlocked configurations don't start until at least the $200 (£200, AU$300) range, beginning with the Core i5-6600K.
+Save for the $67 (around £53, $90) Pentium G3258, Intel's easily overclockable, unlocked configurations don't start until at least the $200 (£200, AU$300) range, beginning with the Core i5-6600K.

 The unlocked chips Intel does offer, however, are delightfully faster than their AMD counterparts.
 If you're shopping on a budget, AMD offers the most bang for your buck in terms of overclocking, assuming you know what you're doing.
 Otherwise, where money is no object, Intel's exhibits the best clock speeds around with its unlocked CPUs.